adnalow/RPN-Simulator/README.md

 ---

 ## 🙏 **Acknowledgments**
-  The team would like to thank God for the strength and knowledge that he gave to them all throughout the development phase of this project.
-They also want to acknowledge the teachings and guidance given by their instructor.
-It enabled them to have a clear vision and goal that they wanted to achieve upon the completion of this project.
+  The team would like to express their gratitude to God for providing them with the knowledge and strength they needed during this project's development phase.
+They also wish to thank their instructor for the lessons and advice they received.
+It made it possible for them to have a clear idea of what they wanted to accomplish when this project was finished.

 ---